Strasserism: Break with Hitler

-To justify this split, Strasser immediately published a polemical tract titled Ministersessel oder Revolution?
-(Minister's Chair or Revolution?), detailing a dramatic confrontation he claimed to have had with Hitler.
-In this highly self-serving account, he cast Hitler as a traitor to the "socialist" cause.
-The confrontation was framed as a clash of worldviews: Hitler was depicted as a vulgar proponent of material progress and a defender of a "Roman Catholic, fascist" style of personal loyalty, while Strasser portrayed himself as a profound philosopher and a principled German Protestant.
-Evoking Martin Luther's famous declaration, he claimed to have challenged Hitler's demand for absolute obedience by asserting the primacy of the "Idea" over the "Leader," before reportedly declaring his anti-modernist creed: "I do not believe in this progress... man has not changed in 1,000 years."
-However, historians have systematically deconstructed this account, identifying it as a largely unreliable polemic rather than an accurate historical record.
-The narrative's credibility is undermined by what historian Peter D. Stachura describes as Otto's lifelong pattern of fabricating historical events, such as the invented 1920 meeting between Gregor, Hitler, and Ludendorff.
-Robert Gellately notes that Strasser's colorful retelling of the event undoubtedly added "an anti-Hitler twist or two."
-This unreliability is compounded by the fact that Strasser continuously altered the details of his conversation with Hitler in his later retellings, with the narrative growing increasingly dramatic and philosophical in subsequent works like his 1940 memoir Hitler and I and his final 1969 autobiography, provocatively titled Mein Kampf.
-German historian Udo Kissenkoetter, has demonstrated that Otto was the primary ghostwriter for Gregor's public statements, making his entire portrayal of their fraternal dynamic suspect.
-More pointedly, Rainer Zitelmann argues that Strasser's depiction of Hitler's views on key issues such as autarky, racial theory, and his alleged praise for Rosenberg's book "diametrically contradicts" Hitler's own documented statements from the period.
+To justify this split, Strasser published a pamphlet titled Ministersessel oder Revolution?
+(Minister's Chair or Revolution?), which detailed a confrontation he claimed to have had with Hitler.
+In his account, he cast Hitler as a traitor to the "socialist" cause.
+The confrontation was later framed as a clash of worldviews, where Hitler was a vulgar proponent of material progress and a "Roman Catholic, fascist" figure demanding absolute personal loyalty, while Strasser was a principled German Protestant.
+Evoking Martin Luther's famous declaration, he claimed to have challenged Hitler's demand for absolute obedience by asserting the primacy of the "Idea" over the "Leader," before declaring: "I do not believe in this progress... man has not changed in 1,000 years."

+However, historians have seriously criticized his account and identified it as a largely unreliable polemic rather than an accurate historical record.
+Historian Peter D. Stachura also pointed out Otto's lifelong pattern of fabricating historical events, such as fabricating the 1920 meeting between Gregor, Hitler, and Ludendorff.
+Robert Gellately notes that Strasser's colorful retelling of the confrontation undoubtedly added "an anti-Hitler twist or two."
+German historian Udo Kissenkoetter has demonstrated that Otto was the primary ghostwriter for Gregor's public statements, making his entire portrayal of their brotherly relationship suspect.
+Rainer Zitelmann argues that Strasser's depiction of Hitler's views on key issues such as autarky, racial theory, and Hitler's alleged praise for Rosenberg's book "diametrically contradicts" Hitler's own statements documented in the period.
 Zitelmann and other scholars conclude that Strasser's report must be treated with extreme skepticism, as it was crafted with the clear political aim of portraying Hitler as a traitor to Nazi's so-called "socialism" in order to attract followers to his new movement.